 Self Care for Moms- Under $10

 - Set Up a Command Center– Sometimes taking care of yourself means setting yourself up for success.
 With our working mom command center, you can do just that.
 With a few office supplies and a little time, you can finally get organized in a way that will stick.
-It’s not traditional “self care,” but it is a fantastic way to actually take care of yourself in a meaningful way.
+It’s not traditional “self care,” for moms, but it is a fantastic way to actually take care of yourself in a meaningful way.

 - Brew a Cup of Tea: We are obsessed with these handmade tea blends from Awepothecary tea on Etsy.
 Find the tea that suits your mood, brew a cup, and savor every sip.